perellonieto/slides_flach/2023_nightingale/MD/All.md

 (something about models as a commodity)
 (DNNs' modular design make them particularly suitable for finetuning and transfer learning) (something about neuro-symbolic AI?)

+Foster: these systems are designed to make stuff up -->

 ----